promisinganuj/graphrag-microhack/README.md

    This will install the required packages for running the indexing process.

-4. For running out the indexation process, you can use any dataset of your choice.
-We have provided the following dataset in this repo:
-   - [datasets/books/a-christmas-carol.txt](./datasets/books/a-christmas-carol.txt) - A copy of "A Christmas Carol" by Charles Dickens from [Project Gutenburg](https://www.gutenberg.org/cache/epub/24022/pg24022.txt).
+1. For running out the indexation process, you can use any dataset of your choice.
+As a sample, we have provided a copy of [A Christmas Carol](./datasets/books/a-christmas-carol.txt) by Charles Dickens from [Project Gutenburg](https://www.gutenberg.org).
+You can use this dataset to run the indexing process.

    Copy the `a-christmas-carol.txt` file to the `./sample` directory by using the following command: